jeffpar/lonedissent/_posts/2019-02-18-let-me-count-the-ways.md

 As I've [previously documented](/blog/2018/12/21/), there are some variables, such as [caseOrigin](http://scdb.wustl.edu/documentation.php?var=caseOrigin) containing undocumented values (e.g., 157, 158, 161, etc.)

-And then there's [lawMinor](http://scdb.wustl.edu/documentation.php?var=lawMinor), which is a free-form string that has accumulated lots of redundant and/or duplicated values, due to typos, inconsistent coding, or lack of clear guidelines.
+And then there's [lawMinor](http://scdb.wustl.edu/documentation.php?var=lawMinor), a free-form string that has become very problematic.
 Here's a small subset of the values, to give you a sense of the problems:

     "unidentifed act of congress",
     "unidentifed act of congress, 1828",